Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/updateScoreCard.md

 And current player name
 And players' current counters

-When ball misses collsion with paddle
+When ball misses collision with paddle

 Then increment no-Collision-Count
 And check condition